halbich/AdventurePluginDev/Documentation/custom/designer_documentation.md

 Usually the game has to keep track of not only these significant quest flags, but also of many smaller ones - which doors are open, which items has the player already examined, what do the different characters think about a player etc. And other times, things might be simple, but reversible, e.g. if three switches need to be in a correct position before proceeding, we must track them, but we cannot use flags, as the player can set a switch from the correct position back to the incorrect position.
 And we cannot set a flag to false.

 For these use cases we use variables.
-When no nodes are selected, you can see in the properties pane the following items: Bool Variables, Integer Variables and Quest Variables.
+When no nodes are selected, you can see in the properties pane the following items: Bool Variables, Integer Variables and String Variables.
 Simply by clicking on the plus sign you can add a new variable to the quest, which can be accessed from blueprints, code and dialogs.
-You should always set a name for the variable, as well its default value, i.e. what value will this variable have before something changes it.
+You should always set a name for the variable, as well as its default value, i.e. what value will this variable have before something changes it.
 You can store three kinds of variables: booleans (True/False), integer and string (text) variables.

 ## Events